 Day 2: advanced clinical medicine (ACM) assesses the examinee’s ability to apply comprehensive knowledge of health and disease in the context of patient management and the evolving manifestation of disease over time.

-Day 1 FIP: Approximately 232 multiple- choice test questions, divided into six 60-minute blocks.
+Day 1 FIP: Approximately 232 multiple- choice test questions, divided into six 60-minute blocks which includes 232 multiple- choice items.
 Computer-based, administered at Prometric test centersin the US.

-Day 2 ACM: Approximately 180 multiple-choice test questions, divided into six 45-minute blocks.
-Thirteen computer-based case simulations (CCS).
-Each simulation is allotted a maximum of 10 or 20 minutes of real-time Computer-based, administered at Prometric test centers in the US.
+Day 2 ACM: Includes a 5-minute optional tutorial followed by 180 multiple-choice items, divided into 6 blocks of 30 items.
+45 minutes are allotted for completion of each block of test items which also includes a 7-minute CCS tutorial.
+Followed by 13 computer-based case simulations (CCS).
+Each simulation is allotted a maximum of 10 or 20 minutes of real-time, administered at Prometric test centers in the US.

 Length (including breaks):